ymohl-cl/gopkg/README.md

 ## httput

-httpput is a tool box to http unitary test
+httput is a tool box to http unitary test

 ### Usage